 In our opinion, there would be only a limited impact for general radiography and fluoroscopy x-ray.
 System demand for mobile imaging has already been addressed through emergency tenders.
 Vendors are also prepared for the pandemic to roll on throughout 2020; GE Healthcare Chairman and CEO Larry Culp exemplified this sentiment in the company's latest earnings call.

 "We're ramping production of critical medical equipment used to diagnose and treat COVID-19 patients, including respiratory, CT, monitoring solutions, x-ray, anaesthesia, and point of care ultrasound product lines," Culp said.

-Where will change be most noticeable post COVID-19?
+Where will change be most noticeable after COVID-19?

 In the U.S., outpatient imaging centers typically operate on tight budgets; the recent loss of revenue from decreased demand could lead toward more interest in value-priced solutions and retrofit equipment to manage capital outlay.
 A general trend toward floor-mounted systems, which are priced more cost-effectively than ceiling-mounted systems, could also be accelerated.
 With increased patient demand, our upside scenario would also see substantial investment in replacing aging radiography equipment in the outpatient setting for systems supporting higher patient throughput.

 Although market predictions currently come with a higher than usual sense of uncertainty in the current climate, the midterm outlook for general radiography and fluoroscopy market is still promising.
 General radiography equipment is one of the most-used imaging modalities worldwide; with easing of pandemic measures expected over the next few months, we are interpreting a broad market recovery in the next two years.